FDA warns of heart risks with Trump-promoted malaria drug

 Another recent analysis involving 368 patients in U.S. veterans hospitals found no benefit from hydroxychloroquine — and more deaths.
 The report was not a rigorous test of the drug and results have not yet been reviewed by other scientists but are the largest so far of its use in COVID-19 patients.

 Last month, the federal government accepted more than 30 million doses of hydroxychloroquine and chloroquine donated to the strategic national stockpile by drugmakers Sandoz and Bayer.
-Since then, more than 14 million doses have been distributed to state and local health officials, according to the Department of Health and Human Services.
+The Federal Emergency Management Agency said Friday it has sent out more than 14 million doses of hydroxychloroquine to state and local health officials.
+Earlier this month the agency reported that it had sent 19 million doses.
+The agency didn’t explain the discrepancy between the two figures.

 Accepting the donation required sign off by both the FDA and the Biomedical Advanced Research and Development Authority, or BARDA, a unit of HHS tasked with procuring treatments to combat bioterrorism and infectious diseases.